MaxSmits4/pacman-imitation-learning/README.md

 # Pacman - Imitation Learning

-Projet réalisé dans le cadre du cours **INFO8006 - Introduction to Artificial Intelligence** (ULiège).
+Project for **INFO8006 - Introduction to Artificial Intelligence** (ULiège).

 ## Description

-L'objectif est d'entraîner un réseau de neurones à imiter un joueur expert de Pacman.
-Le modèle apprend à partir de paires (état du jeu, action de l'expert) et prédit quelle action prendre dans chaque situation.
+Train a neural network to imitate an expert Pacman player.
+The model learns from (game state, expert action) pairs and predicts which action to take in each situation.

 ## Installation